-Description of Progress or Success: The applicant had intended to begin the implementation of its initial Diversity Plan as submitted and approved by the CCC--"to maintain a diverse organization, vendor, and contractor spending at or above 20% of total related expenses"--upon final licensure from the CCC.
-In response to updated guidance from the CCC on such plans, NSW has submitted an updated plan and has already begun implementation.
-Per the attached plan, adds (also attached) were placed in local papers specifically aimed at attracting a diverse applicant pool for employement opportunities at Native Sun MFG and its related companies.
-A successful job fair was conducted (via zoom) on September 22nd, 2020.
+Description of Progress or Success: NSW had intended to begin the implementation of its initial Diversity Plan as submitted and approved by the CCC--"to maintain a diverse organization, vendor, and contractor spending at or above 20% of total related expenses"--upon final licensure from the CCC.
+In response to updated guidance from the CCC on such plans, NSW has submitted an updated plan to the application and intends to begin implementation immediately upon the renewal of this licence.